Updated: Aug 23

 When prompted, the great Maurice Anderson could give us hundreds of variations for re-harmonizing a typical chord progression.
 That was in his wheelhouse because he knew the interval language of harmony…. so could Buddy Emmons, Lloyd Green, Curly Chalker, Tommy White, Terry Crisp, Hal Rugg and so on.

-On all instruments, most musicians have become more schooled.
+On all instruments, most musicians have become more schooled in this area.
 I urge everyone to learn this stuff so in those band situations you will be viewed as an equal to their expertise.
-Almost all of this stuff can be learned away from the guitar.
+The good news is that almost all of this stuff can be learned away from the guitar.

 While it may be unfamiliar, this is not difficult.
 It takes about the same amount of time and dedication as learning the multiplication tables did…..I can confirm that the benefits are astronomical!
 I have enjoyed learning from the pianist, the guitarist, the horn players etc because they can all teach me phrases and harmony from their instruments while I apply their lessons directly to my strings.
 The common thread is communicating using musical terms.